apple/swift-homomorphic-encryption/Sources/PrivateInformationRetrievalProtobuf/generated/README.md

 # Generated files

-Files in this directory are auto-generated using swift-protobuf.
+Files in this directory are generated using swift-protobuf.
 See the [dependencies](../../../README.md#dependencies) for the swift-protobuf version.

 ## Requirements